Effective equidistribution of expanding translates in the space of affine lattices

 We first decompose the orbit $a_tVy_0\subset Y$ to small pieces so that each piece of orbit is approximately on the same fiber torus.
 To simplify notations assume that $b_0\in\bT^d$ is of Diophantine type $M$.
 Let $\set{\om_i}_{i\in I}$ be a partition of unity of $X$ such that each $\om_i$ is supported on a ball $B^X(z_i,r)$, where $z_i\in X$, $r\asymp e^{-\frac{\kappa t}{M+1}}$, and $\kappa>0$ will be an appropriately chosen small constant.
 Then the measure $\mu_t$ is decomposed by $\sum_i \pi_*\mu_t(\om_i)\mu_{t,\om_i}$, where $\mu_{t,\om_i}(f)=\pi_*\mu_t(\om_i)^{-1}\int f\om_i\circ\pi d\mu_t$.
 Considering $\mu_{t,\om_i}$ as a measure on $B^X(z_i,r)\times \bT^d$, we may also look at $\nu_{t,\om_i}:=\sigma_*\mu_{t,\om_i}$ which is a probability measure on $\bT^d$ (approximating $\mu_{t,\om_i}$ up to error $\ll r$).

-Hence to prove the effective equidistribution in $Y$, it is enough to show that for each $\om$, the measure $\nu_{t,\om}$ effectively equidistribute toward to the Lebesgue measure on the torus.
+Hence to prove the effective equidistribution in $Y$, it is enough to show that for each $\om$, the measure $\nu_{t,\om}$ effectively equidistributes toward the Lebesgue measure on the torus.
 In other words, it suffices to prove that any nontrivial Fourier coefficient $\widehat{\nu_{t,\om}}(\bm_0)$ is small for $\bm_0\in\bZ^d\setminus\set{0}$.
-Most of this paper will be devoted to prove the decay of nontrivial Fourier coefficients, Proposition \ref{Fourdecay}.
+Most of this paper will be devoted to proving the decay of nontrivial Fourier coefficients, Proposition \ref{Fourdecay}.

 Our basic approach to prove Proposition \ref{Fourdecay} is viewing the horospherical action in $Y$ as the combination of the horospherical action in $X$ and a discrete $\Gamma=\SL_d(\bZ)$-action on $\bT^d$.
 For example, for $s\ge 0$, $u\in V$, and $x=g\Gamma\in X$ such that $g\in\cF$, there uniquely exist $\xi_s(x,u)\in\cF$ and $\gamma_s(x,u)\in\Gamma$ such that $a_sug=\xi_s(x,u)\gamma_s(x,u)$.
 Then for $y=gw(b)\hat{\Gamma}$, a point on the horospherical orbit $a_sVy$ is described by $a_suy=\xi_s(x,u)w(\gamma_s(x,u)b)\hat{\Gamma}$.
 Observe that the dynamics on the torus part is given by $\SL_d(\bZ)$-action.